onehoon/EasyShortcutforUMPC/README.md

 2. Open **Easy Shortcut for UMPC** from the widget list.
 3. Pin the widget if you want it to stay visible while gaming.
 4. Tap the shortcut buttons as needed.
-5. Open Settings from the Xbox Game Bar widget options menu to configure shortcuts, button names, and layout.
+5. Open Settings from the Xbox Game Bar widget options menu to configure shortcuts, button names, Custom Shortcuts, and layout.

 ## Opening Settings